MartinRajniak/Sudoku-Solver/README.md

 **15. FixedNumberLayer**

 * **Description:** Experiment with a layer that forces predictions to match the fixed numbers in the puzzle.
+* **Result:** The accuracy is very similar to accuracy of basic Conv2D model when we replace fixed cell predictions with actuall fixed numbers.
+It doesn't seem to help accuracy in the long run and it might even hurt model's learning ability.
 * **Dataset:** 100k samples
 * **Epochs:** 30
 * **Test Set Accuracy:** 54%